Wednesday, December 24, 2014

 After that first visit to the Montange, I never had the occasion to go back to the Montange, in low water.
 However, over the years my friends Anderson (Gut) Hebert and Johnny Johnson and I rode over it a few times in our crawfish skiffs (during the high water season) scouting places to put out crawfish traps.
 Johnny would always say, “That’s a real Indian mound, Chachie, once I found a real jawbone there”.
 I would typically reply something to the effect, “oh really” with Tongue firmly in cheek.

-As I get older, I have convinced Johnny and Gut that we need to ensure that our sons know of our / these secret spots otherwise all the knowledge we have learned will be lost to history.
+As I get older, I have convinced Johnny and Anderson that we needed to ensure that our sons know of our / these secret spots otherwise all the knowledge we have learned will be lost to history.
 The Montange is one of these things.

 Jim Delahoussaye – Naturalist